node-red/raspbian-deb-package/README.md

 ### Notes

 Both these scripts could be run as one.
 Though while messing around it made more sense to do the install once and then re-pack as many times as necessary.

-Other improvements would be to also tidy up prior to the install so repeated runs of that script would clean out any existing Node-RED files.